manwar/python-guide/introduction-to-python.md

     Sum of digits = 1st digit + 2nd digit + ... + second to last digit + last digit
                     or
                     sum of digits before last digit + last digit

+Define a function `sumDigits()` as below to return the sum of digits.

     def sumDigits(n):
         if n < 10: